aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 -  mixed otherwise;

-then temperate deciduous stands were selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation was performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
+then temperate deciduous stands are selected and geometries were rasterised (presence = 1, NA otherwise).
+Rasterisation is performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
 The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.